lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 write.csv(resSig, file = "de_results/sig_de_genes.csv")
 ```

 Now that we have obtained the results of the differential expression analysis, it's time to visualise the data to gain a deeper understanding of the biological processes that are affected by the experimental conditions.
-Visualization is a crucial step in RNA-seq analysis, as it allows us to identify patterns and trends in the data that may not be immediately apparent from the numerical results.
+Visualisation is a crucial step in RNA-seq analysis, as it allows us to identify patterns and trends in the data that may not be immediately apparent from the numerical results.
 In the following sections, we will explore different types of plots that are commonly used to visualise the results of RNA-seq analysis, including:

 - **MA plot**: it is a type of scatter plot that is commonly used to visualise the results of differential expression analysis for all the samples.
-The plot displays the log2 fold change on the y-axis and the mean of the normalised counts on the x-axis.
+The plot displays the mean of the normalised counts on the x-axis and the log2 fold change on the y-axis.
 This allows the visualisation of the relationship between the magnitude of the fold change and the mean expression level of the genes.
 Genes that are highly differentially expressed will appear farthest from the horizontal line, while genes with low expression levels will appear closer to the line.
 The MA plot is useful for identifying genes that are both highly expressed and highly differentially expressed between two conditions.

 ```r
 #### MA plot ####